jankosk/demo-energy-consumption-forecasting-pipeline/README.md

 - `tutorials/`
   - [`local_deployment/`](tutorials/local_deployment): Developer's guide with step-by-step instructions for local deployment, configuration and testing of the different components of the platform.
+  - [`demo_pipeline/`](tutorials/demo_pipeline): Jupyter notebook with a demo pipeline that uses the installed Kubeflow Pipelines and MLflow components.
 - [`tests/`](): Test code to verify the deployment.

 ## Setup